routingblog/arbitration/content/docs/arbitration_legal.md

     {{< /details >}}

+1. Colvin, A. (2011).
+An Empirical Study of Employment Arbitration: Case Outcomes and Processes. https://hdl.handle.net/1813/75272
+{{< details "Colvin - case outcomes - conclusion" >}}
+On the closely debated issue of repeat player effects in arbitration, this study finds strong evidence of a repeat employer advantage and, more problematically, evidence of an advantage to employers in repeat employer-arbitrator pairings.
+The existence of an employer advantage in repeat employer-arbitrator pairings may reflect arbitral bias in some of these cases.
+{{< /details >}}

 ---

 1. Knapp, C. L. (2002).
 Taking Contracts Private: The Quiet Revolution in Contract Law.
 Fordham Law Review, 71(3), 761–798. (unread)